mpoquet/mpoquet.github.io/content/about.md

 This work took place in the amazing Datamove team under the supervision of Denis Trystram and Pierre-François Dutot.

-I am currently working in [Rennes](../img/rennes.jpg) with Martin Quinson and Anne-Cécile Orgerie in the Myriads team.
+I am currently working in [Rennes](../img/rennes.jpg) with Martin Quinson in the Myriads team.

 ## Curriculum
 - [Resume](/misc/resume.pdf)